John Taylor (Dumbarton Burghs MP)

-John Taylor (23 December 1857 – 19 September 1936) was the member of parliament (MP) for Dumbarton Burghs elected at the 1918 general election, when he narrowly defeated David Kirkwood.
+John Taylor, OBE, JP (23 December 1857 – 19 September 1936) was the member of parliament (MP) for Dumbarton Burghs elected at the 1918 general election, when he narrowly defeated David Kirkwood.

+A native of Stirling, he was educated at Cambusbarron Public School and Stirling Art School.
+A painter and decorator by trade in business at Clydebank from 1888 to 1919, he was a member of the Clydebank Town Council for 25 years and provost for 14 years.

 He is usually regarded as a Liberal, although his candidacy was jointly organised by the National Democratic and Labour Party.
 In the House of Commons, he was a supporter of David Lloyd George's coalition government.

 He lost the seat to Kirkwood in 1922, when he stood as a National Liberal, and he did not stand again.